Hands on: Samsung Galaxy S22 Ultra review

 Price and release date

-The Galaxy S22 phones will be available to pre-order on 9th February, and be released on 25th February.
+The Galaxy S22 phones are available to pre-order on 9th February, and be released on 25th February.

 Design